 I’m a writer, on-camera reporter, and race announcer dedicated to covering the sport of running from a runner’s perspective.
-I host On The Run, a web show and TV show from New York Road Runners, and serve as a race announcer for events like the TCS New York City Marathon.
-I previously wrote the column “Run, Karla, Run!” for The Washington Times Communities.
+I host On The Run, a web show and TV show from New York Road Runners, and serve as a race announcer for events like the TCS New York City Marathon, United Airlines NYC Half and Fred Lebow Manhattan Half.
+I’m also a regular contributor to SHAPE.com and Canadian Running magazine.
+I previously wrote the column “Run, Karla, Run!” for The Washington Times’ Communities section.

 Karla’s Running Story